renuo/rails-offline-talk/slides.md

 ---

 # Final thoughts
-- Offline mode can be easy, depending on the scope
+- Offline mode can be "easy", depending on the scope
 - Service workers are a powerful tool for offline mode
 - They can be used to cache resources, intercept requests and handle background sync
 - They are not easy to implement and require a lot of testing